Leonard Hofstadter: Relationships

 Leonard becomes interested in Penny almost immediately after seeing her for the first time.
 His infatuation with Penny becomes the major force that drives the series during the first few seasons.
 By the end of the first season, Leonard finally manages to ask Penny out, and they have their first date.
-Subsequently, they don't go on any future dates after Penny asks Sheldon if Leonard ever dates "regular" women.
+Subsequently, they do not go on any future dates after Penny asks Sheldon if Leonard ever dates "regular" women.
 She then tells Sheldon that she lied to Leonard about graduating from community college.
 When she asks Sheldon to keep it a secret, he cannot do it, so he moves out, first to Raj's, then to Howard's after Raj kicks him out.
 Howard gives him warm milk with a handful of his mother's Valium mixed in, so Sheldon is high and loopy when Howard takes him home to Leonard.
 In his high state, Leonard tricks him into telling him Penny's secret.
 The next day, Leonard gives Penny brochures for local colleges.
 Penny gets offended, thinking Leonard is calling her stupid, so they stop seeing each other.

 Besides Penny, Leonard is involved with only a few other women.
 One of Leonard's former girlfriends who is mentioned on several occasions is Joyce Kim, who does not appear until the second season.
 Leonard's friends recall on many occasions that they were together for only 27 days, after which Joyce, later revealed to be a spy, defected to North Korea.

 Initially, after feeling that Penny is not for him, Leonard turns his attention to fellow scientist Leslie Winkle.
 The first time Leonard asks Leslie out, she rejects him, and his further relationships with her prove to be only short-lived casual sexual encounters that happen to satisfy Leslie's libido.
 Leslie briefly starts dating Leonard in Season 2, which irritates Sheldon.
 Leslie and Sheldon get into an argument about String and Loop theories, Leonard sides with Sheldon.
 Leslie breaks up with Leonard by saying him believing in String theory is a "deal breaker".

 In the second season, Leonard began a relationship with a physician named Stephanie Barnett (Sara Rue).
 Leonard meets Stephanie when Howard picks her up at a bar by telling her she could drive a car on Mars.
 He then gets the Mars Rover stuck.
 While Sheldon and Raj stay to help him fix the problem, Howard asks Leonard to take Stephanie home, where they start making out in his car.
 The two start seeing each other in secret, while Howard calls her all the time leaving messages asking her to meet his family.
 Leonard finally goes to Howard's house to tell him what is happening, but right as he goes to say it, Stephanie calls Howard and tells him first.
 Howard is extremely upset, refusing to talk to either of them, until Stephanie says she has a friend for Howard.